-Language assistance, materials in alternate formats, or other reasonable accommodations are available at no cost by contacting RTC at 564-397-6067 (TTY 711) or email info@rtc.wa.gov, with two days advance notice.
+Individuals may request this written material at no cost in alternate formats by contacting RTC at 564-397-6067 (TTY 711) or email info@rtc.wa.gov, with two days advance notice.

 Visualization Tools

 Visualization techniques are one way to communicate with LEP or low-literacy persons.
 RTC uses visualization techniques such as maps, charts, graphs, illustrations, presentations, and videos at all types of meetings and in all types of print materials to explain concepts behind actions and decision-making.
 RTC may also use handouts and posters to display visual information.
 RTC's meeting rooms are equipped with computers, projectors, and sound systems for displaying visual and audio information.